Is Jesus Called YHWH in Romans 10:13?

 Capes appears to assume that Paul’s warning corresponds to two sequential events, such that the first warning must be referring to a pre-existent Jesus.
 But there are problems with this supposition.

 The entire passage is focused upon the ascended Jesus, and we even find an implicit parallel between the ascending/descending motif in vss.
-6-8 and the confession in vs. 9: No one should attempt to ascend to heaven (vss.
+6-8 and the faith confession in vs. 9.
+No one should try to ascend to heaven (vss.
 6-8) but should believe in faith that Jesus ascended to heaven as exalted Lord (vs. 9), and no one should attempt to descend to the grave (vss.
 6-8) but should believe in faith that Jesus descended to the grave and was raised again by God (vs. 9).

 Paul proceeds to speak of confessing and believing.
 We would have expected the reverse order, but we should probably not make too much of this.
 The two are in the order of “mouth” and “heart” in the passage Paul has just quoted [Deut.
 30:11-14], and he goes on to put them in the order we would expect (v.
 10).7